Internet Speeds in Panama

 IN CONCLUSION

-As you can see, some areas in Panama have very high internet speed and reliable internet but some areas do not.
+As you can see, some areas in Panama have very high internet speed and reliable internet, but others do not.

-Panama has built one of the world’s best internet infrastructures with an incredible five of the world’s intercontinental submarine fiber optic cables crossing Panama.
+Panama has built one of the world’s best internet infrastructures with an incredible five intercontinental submarine fiber optic cables crossing Panama.

 Eventually, higher speeds will be available throughout Panama.

-If good internet is important to you or your business, you may need to live in an area that already has a high internet speed available.
+If good internet is important to you or your business, you may need to live in an area with a high internet speed or be prepared to get Starlink.

-When you come on a Panama Relocation Tour or a Private Tour, you may want to do a speed test in the area(s) you are interested in living to verify that the internet speed will be enough to meet your needs.
+When you come on an all-inclusive 6-day, 7-night Panama Relocation Tour or a Private Tour, you may want to do a speed test in the area(s) you are interested in living to verify that the internet speed will be enough to meet your needs.

 Jackie Lange